sproates/cypress-layout/README.md

 ### A word of warning

-Because of the way Cypress works, if you want to work with elements that are added to page after it loads there is a `waitFor()` command.
-A good example of this is the cookie banner on the article page, the following test will fail:
+Because of the way Cypress works, if you want to work with elements that are added to page after it loads you need to `cy.get` it before attempting any layout checks.
+A good example of this is the cookie banner on the article page https://www.bbc.co.uk/news/articles/ce9992y0reyo, the following test will fail:

 ```javascript
 it('tests the header', () => {